uvicpraxis/uvicpraxis.github.io/gpms.md

 Definition: The software framework and/or development environment used to design the platform edition

-Use MobyGames, Wikipedia, Steam, fansites, official advertisements, the developer's official website, and/or the platform edition's official website, title screen, and/or credits sequence to confirm the engine.
+Use existing scholarship, MobyGames, Wikipedia, Steam, fansites, official advertisements, the developer's official website, and/or the platform edition's official website, title screen, and/or credits sequence to confirm the engine.

 <details>
 <summary><i>controlled vocabulary</i> (adapted, with minor changes, from Wikipedia, "List of Game Engines," 2025)</summary>